 I fail and instead, it seems, wind her up something rotten.
 “Would you like to get out?”
 I ask, tentatively.
 “Nor.”
 She says loudly then bellyflops onto the mattress, arms outstretched, and lies still, just gazing at the wall.
 I lean down to lift her out and she screams in protest.
 So I stand back.
 She screams again because i’ve left her.

 Eventually I get her out, change her nappy while she kicks me in the stomach repeatedly and manage to – somehow – get her dressed.
-She doesn’t want a piggyback downstairs, nor does she want to hold my hand – but she doesn’t want to walk down alone.
+She doesn’t want a piggyback downstairs, nor does she want to hold my hand – but she doesn’t want to walk can you get xanax over the counter down alone.
 There is no solution, so we slowly negotiate the various options until she caves in to one of them.

 Downstairs, I pull my hair back and knot it into a bun so that I can make Joni breakfast.
 Only, she has decided that she likes my hair down so screams until I lift her up to within reaching distance of said bun; she then tugs at it until it loosens and falls down my back.
 It itches my neck – but I leave it loose: anything to avoid her wrath.